A lovely time of a missed opportunity.

 Cinematographer Eigil Bryld certainly makes some stylish moves – and there are certain zooms, pans and angles totally in the style of the genre – but these are (often literally) cut short, either by Juliette Welfling‘s editing or Gary Ross‘ direction.
 Where unusual or even experimental sequences could complement chicanery or energize exposition, the film defers to much more standard shot-reverse shot, robbing itself of any real fun at any point.

-To illustrate this point, I’ll compare two scenes which aren’t actually fairly comparable – one is an “assembling the team” scene, the other a hacking scene – but the first is an example of brisk storytelling of Ocean’s Eleven, while the second shows how slowly things unfold in Ocean’s Eight by comparison:
+To illustrate this point, I’ll compare two scenes which aren’t actually fairly comparable – one is an “assembling the team” scene, the other a hacking scene – but the first is an example of brisk storytelling of Ocean’s Eleven, which delights in taking a moment to reveal what we’re looking at, while the second shows how slowly and relatively un-delightfully things unfold in Ocean’s Eight by comparison:

 In under a minute, and within three key shots, we get: an introduction to what a “greaseman” might be; more idea of the characters of and relationship between Danny and Rusty; fun visual spectacle, which will also be relevant later on in the film; and some personality in the film making, where the shot-reverse isn’t character vs character, but pair-of-characters vs circus-show.